 Jacqueline maintains an active pro bono practice.
-Through the Firm's Laredo Project, she has helped represent multiple individuals seeking asylum after being persecuted in their home countries.
+Through the Firm's Border Project, she has helped represent individuals seeking asylum following persecution in their home countries.
 She is also part of the Firm's initiative to combat human trafficking.

 - University of Virginia (J.D.
 2020; Virginia Law & Business Review; Salzburg Cutler Fellow); The University of Texas at Austin (B.A. in Sociology [Honors Program] with high honors 2014; Phi Beta Kappa)